Denny’s says this $5.99 T-shirt may be worth $2,186

-ST. LOUIS (KTVI) – Denny’s is promoting a T-shirt that costs $5.99, but may have a hidden value worth more than $2,000 – daily breakfast.
+Denny’s is promoting a T-shirt that costs $5.99, but may have a hidden value worth more than $2,000 of daily breakfast.

 The shirt is your chance to get a free Everyday Value Slam, every day, for a whole year.
 The combined meal cost is $2,186, and the promotion is being marketed as a “Black Friday” deal.